 - Ensure adherence to position related grant goals and objectives and maintain statistical records to track outcomes and ensure goals are met

-- Foster professional and positive relationships with all agencies involved with the Child Protection Center.
+- Foster open and positive relationships with all agencies involved with the Child Protection Center.

 - Maintain and update referral information and agency handouts.